mikedidomizio/LG-TV-webOS-app-how-to-guide/README.md

 - Creating LG developer account
 - Installing ares

+## Creating LG developer account

+Can be created on the [LG website](https://us.lgemembers.com/lgacc/service/v1/signin)

+If email address has previously been used with LG, or complains about used in a different country (for me I'm Canadian and the LG dev site seems to be United States), use a different email account.
+If using an email account that supports '+' or '.' that will work as well ex `+dev@gmail.com`.

 ## Enact and WebOS versioning

+Enact is a framework built on top of React and one of its uses is building out WebOS applications.

+> [!NOTE]
+> Enact version
+>
-**You need to ensure that the version of Enact you're using matches the WebOS version.**
+> It's important to ensure that the version of Enact you're using matches the WebOS version of your TV

 For LG, you can find the Platform version under -> Settings menu: Settings > General > TV Information > webOS TV version